kkelchte/doshico/try.md

 permalink: try
 ---

-We made everything required to reproduce the results accessible.
+We made everything required to reproduce the results **accessible**.
 In the following steps we explain first the installation of the three big software packages: ROS, Gazebo and Tensorflow.
 Second we go over the installation of small packages.
 The final step entails the usage of the code in order to reproduce our results as well as get new results of your own.

 If you use the code in your own work, please refer correctly to [our paper]({{ "/assets/paper.pdf" | absolute_url }} "Open PDF view").